 Developed by Andy Campbell and Mez Breeze, the poetic, hybrid language Mezangelle forms a central part of the non-linear language in the game.
 It remixes the basic structure of English and computer code to create language where meanings are nested inside each other.
 Players will need to read; re-read; then re-re-read again in order to piece together the unusual truth behind ‘Aunt Mo’.

-Awarded a Tumblr International Digital Media and Arts Prize in 2015, and the winner of 'Best Overall Game Award' at Game City Festival in 2016, All the Delicate Duplicates s a transmedia project incorporating an immersive 3D-based gameworld that delicately blurs the line of fantasy and scientific realism.
+Awarded a Tumblr International Digital Media and Arts Prize in 2015, and the winner of 'Best Overall Game Award' at Game City Festival in 2016, All the Delicate Duplicates is a transmedia project incorporating an immersive gameworld that delicately blurs the line of fantasy and scientific realism.
 Its non-linear narrative mixes fantastical elements with interactive discoveries and a text-based back story.

 The recommended specification for playing the game is Windows 10.